-The splendour of Haapsalu, the famous Czarist era resort, is recalled by the seafront Promenade and its jewel -- the Assembly Hall with its wooden “gingerbread”.
+The splendour of Haapsalu, the famous Czarist era resort, is brought to mind by the seafront Promenade and its jewel -- the Assembly Hall with its wooden “gingerbread”.
 Walk on the sloping promenade and glance dreamily at the sea; check the time at the sundial and have a rest on the bench named for the world-famous composer Tchaikovsky.

-Interesting facts: The Promenade starts at the exotically named Africa Beach, and ends at the Chocolate Promenade, which is named after a former café.
+Interesting facts: The Promenade starts at the exotically named Africa Beach, and ends at the Chocolate Promenade, which is named after an old café.
 There is a children’s playground on the Promenade and the town’s only observation tower.
 There is also a monument to Carl Hunnius, the discoverer of Haapsalu’s therapeutic mud behind the band shell.